aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <sup>1</sup>&nbsp;Alas, Adonai has darkened
-in his anger the daughter of Zion.
+in his anger [the daughter of Zion].
-He has cast down from heaven
+ [He has cast down]from heaven
                                       to the earth
 the glory of Israel,
 and remembered not His footstool on the day of his anger.